 F Below 60 (Fail)

 1. Attending the course’s lectures in the announced conference.

 2. Having daily access to the Internet and basic typing skills.

-3. Turning assignments after the dead line may reduce the score by 25 %
+3. Turning assignments after the dead line may reduce the score

 4. There will be a comprehensive final exam, which will be following all the rest of the work that has been completed and turned in.